fballiano/openmage-cloudflare-turnstile/README.md

 # Cloudflare Turnstile module for OpenMage/Magento1

+Turnstile is Cloudflare's CAPTCHA alternative, read more at https://developers.cloudflare.com/turnstile

 Features
 ---------
 - Compatible with **Magento 1.9, OpenMage 19 and OpenMage 20 on PHP >= 7.4**.